ibm-cloud-docs/vpc/creating-and-using-an-image-from-volume.md

 4. Select IBM-managed encryption as the encryption type.
 5. On the side panel, click **Create custom image**.

-## Creating virtual server instances in the UI
+## Creating virtual server instances in the console
 {: #creating-virtual-servers-ifv}
 {: step}